When words fail

 We hear music from the moment we are born.
 We know nothing of the world, but somehow lullabies innately soothe us.
 But somewhere between then and until recently, I had forgotten how to let music be comforting.

 Music is much more than a common pleasure.
 It has a unique way of silencing out the extra noise in our lives, slowing down what may begin as a seemingly ordinary day, on a ordinary street, in a ordinary coffee shop.
 Music is there to take us beyond the every day.
 It gives permission to listen for the quieter voices we may be needing to hear.

 If we are open to its influence, music has the ability to break down barriers, pulling like a social glue across languages, distances, and generations.
 Connecting strangers and communities.

 It can calm us when we are anxious and thoughts are swirling within our heads.
 Inspire creativity when are feeling blocked.
 And perhaps if we let it, music will soothe us to sleep again.

 But for me, the most important aspect of all, is that music transcends time.
 It gently tugs us back to times long past, carrying among it notes of comfort from the most unexpected of places.
-Where words fail, music always speaks.
+As Hans Christian Anderson said, “where words fail, music always speaks”.